pv/adjac/README.rst

 The data types support operations =,*,+,-,matmul,exp,sin,cos,log,dble,aimag,conjg.
 However, adjac_complexan does not support operations that break complex analyticity.

-For more information about automatic differentiation, and other AD software (there are many and adjac does not do anything unusual), see http://autodiff.org/ Adjac performance appears to be roughly similar to ADOLC, and within a factor of 2-3 from ADEPT.
+For more information about automatic differentiation, and other AD software , see http://autodiff.org/ Adjac performance appears to be roughly similar to ADOLC, and within a factor of 2-3 from ADEPT.

 Versions
 --------